flowplayer/api-docs/source/includes/_analytics.md

 Parameter | Description
 --------- | -------------------------------------
-displays        | number of displays for this site.
-A `display` is registered when the player is completely loaded and ready to play the site. plays.total    | total number of plays for this site.
-A `play` is registered when the site starts to play.
-If the site have prerolls this is registered after all prerolls are complete. plays.unique        | number of unique plays. plays.device.desktop | number of plays on desktop plays.device.mobile | number of plays on mobile
+displays        | number of displays for this workspace.
+A `display` is registered when the player is completely loaded and ready to play the workspace. plays.total    | total number of plays for this workspace.
+A `play` is registered when the Workspace starts to play.
+If the Workspace have prerolls this is registered after all prerolls are complete. plays.unique        | number of unique plays. plays.device.desktop | number of plays on desktop plays.device.mobile | number of plays on mobile